NeoVision offers Pterygium Treatment & Pterygium Surgery

 Definition of Pterygium

-The conjunctiva lines the inside of the lids and covers the sclera (white part of eye).
+The conjunctiva lines the inside of the lids and covers the sclera (white part of the eye).
 The cornea lies in front of the colored part of the eye (iris).
 A pterygium (from the Greek word pterygion for wing), commonly referred to as ‘Surfer’s Eye’, is a slightly elevated, superficial, wing-shaped, fleshy conjunctival growth that covers and alters the shape of the cornea.
 It may be yellow, gray, white, pink, red, or even colorless.
 It may have blood vessels.
 Pterygium may be small or grow large enough to interfere with vision.

 Most patients with pterygium contact ophthalmologists either due to concern regarding the appearance of the lesion or because the lesion is irritating the eye or it is adversely affecting vision.

 Typically, the pterygium is first noticed on the conjunctiva and then is noted to gradually grow onto the cornea of the eye.
 When the growth is confined to the conjunctiva, it is known as a pingueculum.
 When it extends onto the cornea it is called a pterygium.
 Left alone, some pterygia will eventually grow to obscure the optical center of the cornea, thereby obstructing vision.